Tanzyingsz/DDM-Dissertation/What am I thinking.md

 Interactive story telling - A tool to build emotional brand attatchment The study on a B2C second hand platform

+Designing interactive storytelling for e-commerce brand: The case of the RE:source second-hand B2C platform

 ---

 **Storytelling 的作用**